New Riders

 Jod Boots

 Riders should wear an ankle-high boot with a smooth sole and a 1/2 inch heel.
-(Not knee high hunt type boots).
-The low heel keeps the boot from sliding all the way through the stirrup.
 Boots may be lace-up, zipper, or elastic.
 Do not wear a hiking-boot type sole as it may get caught in the stirrup.
-A sneaker can slide all the way through the stirrup, and also does not offer adequate protection if a horse should step on the rider’s foot.
-Invest in a riding boot as soon as your budget allows.
-If this is after your 4th lesson, time to go shopping!!!
+Invest in a riding boots before you book your first lesson.

 Kentucky Jod Pants